General Training Tips

 We do not expect you to jump on a bicycle in June and ride over 200

-miles in Vermont without some preparation.
-By adhering to the following
+miles without some preparation.
+By adhering to the following guidelines

-guidelines and committing to a consistent training schedule you can get
+and committing to a consistent training schedule you can get your body

-your body into the kind of shape needed to meet the challenges of the
+into the kind of shape needed to meet the challenges of the Bike Tour—probably

 - Train gradually and build up aerobic strength.
 Start out with rides of 20 to 30 minutes 2 or 3 times per week.
 Don’t worry about doing “big miles” or speed, focus on getting in shape, get used to riding and the miles will come in due time.
 You will feel your legs and lungs getting in shape and getting stronger.
 Make sure your seat is adjusted properly.
 If your butt hurts, adjust the seat a bit.
 Keep adjusting seat height and angle until it feels comfortable.